devFNL/visa-solutions/README.md

 - **React:** For building the user interface with reusable components.
 - **CSS:** For styling the website to ensure consistency with the brand identity.
 - **React Router:** For routing (if applicable in the future).

+## Graphic Design Notes

+### Font
+- **Roboto:** This font is simple and serious at the same time.
+It conveys the seriousness of the company and maintains a professional appearance.

+### Color
+- **White:** White represents purity, cleanliness, and honesty.
+It is used to reflect the company's values and transparency, ensuring no tricks or hidden agendas.

+### Drawings
+- **Brochure Drawings:** The same drawings from the brochure are used to maintain the essence of the company.
+These elements align well with the overall design.

+### Photography
+- **Hero Image:** For the hero section, a USA flag is used instead of the original brochure image due to quality issues.
+A special shape design is applied to the hero image to enhance visual appeal.